 Grant clarified the business speak, “It means, they want us to move.”

 “Okay,” Jackson nodded.
 “Like where?”

-Grant locked eyes with Bridget, in a look that clearly pleaded for her help.
+Grant locked eyes with Fiona, in a look that clearly pleaded for her help.

 “Sweetie, look, you came to San Diego from Dublin.
 This is not any different.”